Friday, March 13, 2020

 Veronika closed her book and looked at Emil and Charlotte, who had just come in from school.
 "Dolls can't get sick," she said.
 "Not for real.
 We can pretend to be sick, but then we can just pretend to get well again when we're tired of pretending to be sick."

-Charlotte sat down on the chair nearby.
+Charlotte pulled a chair over and sat down nearby.

 "We can get damaged," Charlotte said.
 "We can fall and get scrapes, like real children, but the scrapes don't heal."

-"We can get silver eye," Emil pointed out, "but that doesn't heal, either."
+"Some dolls can get silver eye," Emil pointed out, "but that doesn't heal, either."

 "No," agreed Charlotte.
 "They have to take off your head and change your eyes for new ones."